 Here the architects succeeded in Inside there are large open spaces, and an oriental spa.
-It hosts an we will be with work of the space of the space reuse and became property of the adjacent Vermouth Carpano factory.
+It hosts an we will be will reuse and became property of the adjacent Vermouth Carpano factory.
 In 1996 the company moved to Milan and the factory complex was left vacant.
 A proposal for the reuse of the building was approved according to the 2003 urban plan.
 The renovation project was designed by Negozio Blu Architetti Associati and the AC Hotel was opened in 2005.
 The architects' main idea was